-BENEFITS
+ARTICLE 24 BENEFITS

-- 24-.1 Benefits Improvements.
+24.1 Benefits.
 The University and UFF support legislation to provide adequate and affordable health insurance to all employees.
-Employees are encouraged to contact Human Resources with questions regarding their benefits. - 24.2 Part-Time Employees.
-Part-time employees, except those in positions funded from Other Personal Services (OPS) funds, are entitled to employer-funded benefits under the provisions of Statestate law and the rules of the Department of Management Services.
-Part-time employees should contact the Human Resources office to determine the nature and extent of the benefits for which they are eligible. - 24.3 Retirement Credit.
-Retirement credit for employees who are authorized by the University to take uncompensated or partially compensated leaves of absence shall be granted in accordance with State law and the rules of the Division of Retirement as they may exist that exists at the time leave is granted.
-The current Florida Retirement System rules also require that to receive full retirement credit, the employee on uncompensated or partially compensated leave must make payment of the retirement contribution that would otherwise be made by the university, plus interest, if applicable.
-Employees who areplan to take such a leave of absence should contact the personnel Human Resources office at their university for complete information prior to taking the leave.
+Employees are encouraged to contact Human Resources with questions regarding their benefits.

+24.2 Part-Time Employees.
+Part-time employees are entitled to employer-funded benefits under the provisions of state law and the rules of the Department of Management Services.
+Part-time employees should contact the Human Resources office to determine the nature and extent of the benefits for which they are eligible.

+24.3 Retirement Credit.
+Retirement credit for employees who are authorized by the University to take uncompensated or partially compensated leaves of absence shall be granted in accordance with State law that exists at the time leave is granted.
+Employees who plan to take a leave of absence should contact the Human Resources office for complete information prior to taking the leave.

-24.4 Benefits for Retirees...
+24.4 Benefits for Retirees.